arbyste/jp-mining-note/docs/docs/definitions.md

 This is required over plaintext, because
 [JMdict Extra](https://github.com/Aquafina-water-bottle/jmdict-english-yomichan)
 cannot compact export a compact definition normally.
-This is a [known issue](https://github.com/FooSoft/yomichan/issues/2297) with Yomichan's default handlebars.
+This is a [known issue](https://github.com/FooSoft/yomichan/issues/2297) with Yomitan's default handlebars.

 If you prefer using a legacy version of JMdict and prefer a full line of plaintext